Optimal promotions of new products on networks: Optimal promotions on finite complete networks

 This observation enables us to reduce the number of boundary-value problems in~\eqref{eqs:thm_gen} from~$2^M-1$ to~$M$: \begin{theorem} Consider the Bass model~\eqref{eqs:Bass-model} on the homogeneous complete network~\eqref{eq:complete}.
 Let $\{[S^n](t)\}_{n=1}^M$ and $\{\Psi_n(t)\}_{n=1}^M$ be the solutions of the boundary-value problem

 Then the optimal promotion ${\bf s}^{\rm opt}:=(s_p^{\rm opt}, s_q^{\rm opt})$, see~\eqref{eq:profit}, satisfies the condition

 \end{theorem} \begin{proof} See Appendix~\ref{app:lem:opt_M}. \end{proof}

-In order to obtain explicit expressions for $s_p^{\rm opt}(t)$ and $s_q^{\rm opt}(t)$, we need to choose specific functions $p(s_p)$ and $q(s_q)$.
-It is reasonable to assume that these functions are smooth, monotonically-increasing, and concave.
-Therefore, following~\cite{Fruchter-22}, we set
+In order to obtain explicit expressions for $s_p^{\rm opt}(t)$ and $s_q^{\rm opt}(t)$, we must specify functional forms for $p(s_p)$ and $q(s_q)$.
+It is natural to assume that these functions are smooth, monotonically-increasing, and concave.
+Accordingly, following~\cite{Fruchter-22}, we set

+In this formulation, $b_p\sqrt{s_p}$ captures the effect of promotional spending on the external influence rate, whereas $b_q\sqrt{s_q}$ reflects how such spending enhances either the receptivity of non-adopters to peer influence or the contagiousness of adopters.
+The robustness of the square-root specification for the dependence of~$p$ and~$q$ on promotional spending is examined in Section~\ref{sec:Alternative-models}.

 \begin{corollary} Assume the conditions of Theorem~{\rm \ref{lem:opt_M}}.
 Let the effect of the promotion be given by~\eqref{eq:p_q_s}.
 Then equation~\eqref{eq:H_comp} reduces to